FlatCAD: Fast Curvature Regularization of Neural SDFs for CAD Models: Experiments

 \subsection{Ablation Studies}

-\paragraph{Ablation of Proxy Loss Weight} To assess the impact of our proposed curvature proxy regularization, we conduct an ablation study by varying the weight $\lambda_{\text{proxy}}$ applied to the loss term.
-Specifically, we test settings with $\lambda_{\text{proxy}} \in \{0.1, 1, 10, 100\}$ while keeping all other parameters fixed.
+\paragraph{Ablation of Weingarten Loss Weight} To assess the impact of our proposed off-diagonal Weingarten loss regularization, we conduct an ablation study by varying the weight $\lambda_{\text{ODW}}$ applied to the loss term.
+Specifically, we test settings with $\lambda_{\text{ODW}} \in \{0.1, 1, 10, 100\}$ while keeping all other parameters fixed.

 As shown in the quantitative results in Table~\ref{tab:ablation_weights} and qualitative comparisons in Figure~\ref{fig:ablation_weights}, our method consistently produces smooth and structurally faithful reconstructions across a wide range of weights.

-These observations confirm that even a small weight on the curvature loss is sufficient to promote developability and improve reconstruction quality.
-The results highlight the importance of our proxy formulation in guiding the implicit surface toward CAD-compliant characteristics.
+Importantly, when the curvature term is removed entirely ($\lambda_{\text{curv}} = 0$), the reconstruction quality drops significantly-exhibiting surface noise, distorted geometry, or incorrect topology in challenging regions.
+These observations confirm that even a small weight on the curvature loss is sufficient to improve reconstruction quality.
+The results highlight the importance of our Weingarten loss formulation in guiding the implicit surface toward CAD-compliant characteristics.

-\paragraph{Comparison of Finite-Diff and Auto-Diff} Our method supports two implementations of the curvature proxy loss: an \textit{Auto-Diff} version that computes the mixed second derivative analytically via backward-mode auto-differentiation, and a \textit{Finite-Diff} version that approximates the same quantity using a forward finite-difference stencil.
+\paragraph{Comparison of Finite-Diff and Auto-Diff} Our method supports two implementations of the curvature Weingarten loss: an \textit{Auto-Diff} version that computes the mixed second derivative analytically via backward-mode auto-differentiation, and a \textit{Finite-Diff} version that approximates the same quantity using a symmetric finite-difference stencil.

 To compare these alternatives, we evaluate both their reconstruction quality and runtime performance.
-As shown in Table~\ref{tab:ablation_proxy}, Figure~\ref{fig:ablation_finite}, the two variants produce nearly identical reconstruction accuracy, suggesting that the finite-difference approximation is sufficiently precise when the neighborhood resolution we choose is small.
-This validates the use of our discrete formulation as a numerically stable and effective curvature proxy.
+As shown in Table~\ref{tab:ablation_odw}, Figure~\ref{fig:ablation_finite}, the two variants produce nearly identical reconstruction accuracy, suggesting that the finite-difference approximation is sufficiently precise when the neighborhood resolution we choose is small.
+This validates the use of our discrete formulation as a numerically stable and effective off-diagonal Weingarten loss.